RobertoMorelos/LogUtil/README.md

 ```
 ##### Step 2.
 Use it anywhere you want!
 ```
-LogU.v(TAG, "This log is showing only in debug mode!");
+LogU.v(TAG, "You are seeing this log only in debug mode!");
 ```

 # License